F4R4N/movie-quote/README.md

 get a random quote each time, from all quotes.

 ### `/v1/shows/<show_slug>`
-you can get a random quote from the desired show. you can find list of show's slug in https://movie-quote-api.herokuapp.com/.
+you can get a random quote from the desired show. you can find list of show's slug in https://movie-quote-api.herokuapp.com/v1/shows/.

+### `/v1/shows/`
+get list of available shows slugs.